Glory (EP): Release and promotion

 Azalea announced the project in late April via her Twitter feed, when she tweeted: "May = glory.
 The EP. #GLORY.
 I'm just onto something right now, the last two weeks and it's glory.
 Azaleans need something new."
 Azalea unveiled the EP's cover art on 27 June 2012, a few days after she premiered her collaboration with label-mates B.o.B and T.I., "Million Dollar Misfits."

 The project's lead single "Murda Bizness", was released 26 March 2012, and premiered by Azalea via her official YouTube account.
 The single was originally meant to be the lead single for her debut album The New Classic, but due to the delay, it was included on the EP.
 The song was produced by Bei Maejor and features T.I. rapping a verse.
+The second promotional song from the EP, titled "Flash", featuring vocals and production from Mike Posner and Omega, premiered on 23 July 2012.
+The project was finally released online as a free digital download on 30 July 2012.

 The "Murda Bizness" music video, directed by Alex/2Tone, was released on 21 July 2012.
 The video was inspired by American reality television series Toddlers & Tiaras.
 Azalea took full responsibility for the creative direction of the video and revealed T.I. admitted hating it when she first told him about the concept.
 She talked about the parody concept stating, "Watching it [Toddlers & Tiaras], I thought, Here are these moms and toddlers just taking this so seriously, this is the fiercest of competitions I've seen in awhile.
 They're so flashy and they want crowns, rhinestones, diamonds, and bright outfits.
 The flashiness and competitiveness reminds me of rap.
 A lot of people heard "Murda Bizness" and thought it was about killing people, trying to be tough and hardcore.
 If you actually listen to the lyrics, it's kind of silly and playful.
 It's about being in the club, being a bad bitch."
 The director said, "I think that people are drawing parallels between the title of the song and the business the girls are in.
 I don’t know that it was something that we lined up on purpose, but you take it how you want to take it."

-The second promotional song from the EP, titled "Flash", featuring vocals and production from Mike Posner and Omega, premiered on 23 July 2012.
-The project was finally released online as a free digital download on 30 July 2012.